 America 3.0: Rebooting American Prosperity in the 21st CenturyWhy America's Greatest Days Are Yet to Come, Encounter Books, May 28, 2013.
 Explorers Foundation has provided financial support for the writing of this book.

-America 3.0, a blog by the authors about the book, America 3.0: Rebooting American Prosperity in the 21st CenturyWhy America's Greatest Days Are Yet to Come fascinating and important content, with links to resources that may open new paths to thinking about the future of America and the Anglosphere Network Commonwealth. -ls
+Fascinating and important content, introducing ideas and resources that open new paths to thinking about the future of America and the Anglosphere Network Commonwealth. -ls

 Encounter Books, New York text from their page on America 3.0